 3. Prague Castle is the largest ancient castle in the world at 570m long and 128m wide.
 For reference, that’s bigger than seven football fields combined!

-4. The Pančavský waterfall is the highest in the Czech Republic at 148 meters.
+4. Another interesting fact about Czech Republic is that the Pančavský waterfall is the highest in the country at 148 meters.

 5.The Krkonoše Mountains, home to Sněžka mountain peak (the highest point in the Czech Republic at 1,603 meters ), create the Czech-Polish border, dividing Bohemia and Silesia.